waterlinked/waterlinked.github.io/docs/underwater-gps/locators/locator-u1.md

 ## Charging

 Insert included USB-C cable into a wall adapter and connect it to the Locator-U1.
-The Locator LED will normally start pulsating while charging and turn solid green once charging has finished.

-*Note*: If battery is fully discharged the pulsating will not be activated.
-The Locator will still charge regardless of the LED not showing the charge indication.
-The Locator will in this cause show searching for GPS lock or GPS lock achieved indication.

-*Note*: Some Locator-U1 units are produced with a fault that causes them to never be able to show the charge indication.
-The Locator will still charge and operate as normal during use.

-Charging time is 7 hours.
+The Locator LED will start blinking/pulsating.
+Charge time is 7 hours.
+Once the Locator has charged for 7 hours disconnect the USB and the Locator is ready for use.

 ## Powering on/off